 A lot of academic biblical studies has to do with thinking critically about the biblical text.
 It has to do with bringing preconceptions into question and making judgments like historians.
 It has to do with looking closely at the text again and again.

 This work is good and important.
 Nothing can substitute for detailed, careful attention to a particular book, a given passage, or even a single verse.

 But with this kind of close attention also comes the danger of paying so much attention to the individual trees that the forest fades from view.

 There’s a risk of increasing knowledge of a small slice of the biblical literature at the cost of increasing unfamiliarity with other parts.

 To counteract this tendency toward unfamiliarity, it’s helpful to cultivate a regular habit of Bible reading.

-2. To remind yourself that the Bible is Scripture.
+2. Remind yourself that the Bible is Scripture.

 In practice, “Bible” might mean quite a lot of different things.
 It might be